rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 the observed behavior vs. intended behavior of a managed entity and hopefully trigger corrective actions by a management system.
-From that perspective, it is RECOMMENDED to avoid defining constraints on state data that would hinder the detection of abnormal behaviors of a managed entity.
+From that perspective, it is RECOMMENDED to avoid defining constraints on state data that would hinder the detection by a management system of abnormal behaviors of a managed entity.

 ##  XPath Usage